Shopify/mobile-buy-sdk-android/README.md

 * `javadoc` - generates the javadoc for the project
 * `javadocJar` - generates the javadoc, and wraps it in a jar
 * `archiveReleasePackage` - builds the release `buy` release aar, javadoc, and bundles it all together in a zip file ready for distribution.
 The output will be in buy/build/distributions
+* `bintrayUpload` - publishes a new release to Bintray's jCenter repository (for Shopify internal use only).

 ### Integration

+The simplest way to use the Mobile Buy SDK in your project is to add the following jCenter dependency to your `build.gradle` file:

+	compile 'com.shopify.mobilebuysdk:buy:1.2.0'

-The [Integration Guide](https://docs.shopify.com/mobile-buy-sdk/android/integration-guide) contains step-by-step instructions and sample code for integrating the Mobile Buy SDK into your application.
-The `sample_app` module in the Android Studio project is also a great resource.
+The [Integration Guide](https://docs.shopify.com/mobile-buy-sdk/android/integration-guide) also contains step-by-step instructions and sample code for integrating the Mobile Buy SDK into your application.
+The `sample` module in the Android Studio project is also a great resource.

 ### Running the Tests